Home > Residence Life & Housing > Residence Halls >

 - The name of a faculty/staff advisor who is a salaried employee of the university.
 The advisor must meet with the house at least once a semester.

 - Name of each house member.

 - I.D. number of each house member.

-- The name of each person's RD.
+- The name of each person's current RD (when applicable).

 - The house's mission statement.

 - Proposals are due by 4 p.m. on the first weekday of April to the front desk in Student Life.
 Theme houses will be chosen within the first two weeks of April on the basis of the proposals' quality and creativity.
 Applicants will be notified via email.
 Junior- and senior-class applicants are preferred.